flodorner/Opinion-Formation/README.md

 ## Research Methods

 We intend to use the Agent-Based Models of opinion and polarization dynamics developed by Holme & Newman (2006) and Schweighofer et a.
 (2020) as base models.
 We first implement these two models in Python using our own ideas, i.e. how we think that the model could be implemented and not look how the authors implemented them.
-This followed by proposing a set of extensions that allows us to combine these two models to a "generalized" model in order to study the effects of network strucutres on polarization dynamics.
-We also plan to introduce bots to this "generalized" model to see how this changes the opinion and polarization dynamics.
+This followed by proposing a set of extensions that allows us to combine these two models to the generalized WBT model in order to study the effects of network strucutres on polarization dynamics.
+We also plan to introduce bots to this model to see how this effects hyperpolarization.